-Per the Centers for Disease Control and Prevention (CDC), COVID-19 is particularly lethal to older adults with underlying health conditions.
+COVID-19 is particularly lethal to older adults with underlying health conditions.
 It’s also easier for the virus to spread through congregate facilities with many people living in a confined environment.

 In addition to the elderly population being more at risk for complications from the coronavirus, there’s also the matter that many nursing home facilities were not prepared for such an outbreak.
 Inadequate personal protective gear and incomplete or nonexistent crisis plans likely contributed to many of the infections.

 With a second COVID-19 wave likely in the fall, it’s important for long-term care facilities to take what they’ve learned from the first wave and implement more mitigation efforts.
 The first starts with testing.
 It’s going to be imperative to test residents and staff members in the event someone gets sick.
 If one person tests positive, it’s likely that more are or will be positive.
 There’s little known regarding contagion at this time, so it’s possible people who were already sick could get infected again.

 Nursing homes also need to make sure they have an adequate stockpile of personal protective equipment—which refers to equipment that’s worn to minimize exposure to hazards and infections.
 For nursing home residents, this means masks.
 For staff members, they will need masks and could benefit from tieback suits, eye protection or face shield, and gloves.
 All PPE needs to be disposed of properly, so contaminated materials don’t come into contact with healthy persons.